Posterior Inference for Sparse Hierarchical Non-stationary Models: Sparse non-stationary hierarchical models

-where $\boldsymbol{\mu}_{z}$ and $\boldsymbol{\mu}_{\ell}$ denote $n$-dimensional vector with all elements equal to $\mu_z$ and $\mu_\ell$, respectively.
-The key component of the model is $Q_{\boldsymbol{\phi}}$, the inverse covariance of the GMRF employed to represent the non-stationary GP.
-This precision matrix depends on $\mathbf{u}$ and $\tau^2$.
-In particular, $\mathbf{u}$ is assumed to be a constant-mean GP that describes the spatially varying length-scale, and $\boldsymbol{\varphi}$ denotes the parameters of the covariance function that describe the properties of the length-scales, such as its smoothness.
+where $\boldsymbol{\mu}_{\ell}$ denotes the $n$-dimensional vector with all elements equal to $\mu_\ell$.
+As both the length-scale and magnitude parameters cannot be estimated consistently \citep{zhang2004inconsistent}, we use the observe data to set the magnitude and mean of both the stationary and non-stationary processes to improve identifiability, with full details provided in the Supplementary Material.
+The key component of the model is $Q_{\mathbf{u}}$, the inverse covariance of the GMRF employed to represent the non-stationary GP.
+This precision matrix depends on $\mathbf{u}$, which is assumed to be a constant-mean GP that describes the spatially varying log length-scale, and $\lambda$ denotes the length-scale parameter of the covariance function that describes the properties of the log length-scale process.
+A plate diagram of this model is given in Figure \ref{fig:DAGS} (left).

 In the following, we discuss different types of hyperpriors for $\mathbf{u}$.
-Notice that we are free to assign an inhomogeneous Mat\'ern field for the length-scale process, introducing more flexibility to the model.
-A graphical representation of this type of 3-level construction is given to the right of \sfref{fig:DAGS}.
-For simplicity, we focus on the 2-level case, when the parameters of the length-scale process are restricted to be constant along the input space.
-In addition, for both stationary and non-stationary covariance functions, the length-scale and magnitude parameters cannot be estimated consistently \citep{zhang2004inconsistent}, and for this reason, it is common to fix one or employ a re-parametrisation.
-Here, to improve identifiability, we use the observe data to set the magnitude parameter and mean of both processes, with full details provided in Section~\ref{FixingHyperparameters} of the Supplementary material.
-Consequently, the posterior of interest is simplified to
+Notice that we are free to assign an inhomogeneous Mat\'ern field for the log length-scale process, introducing more flexibility to the model.
+A graphical representation of this type of 3-level construction is given to the right of Figure \ref{fig:DAGS}.
+For simplicity, we focus on the 2-level case, when the parameters of the log length-scale process are restricted to be constant along the input space.